CLARENCE

 CCA media coverage and campaign history can be accessed here.

-Look at these ‘what if’ images of Mt Gilmore near Carnham and the Gorge, where Corazon Mining is exploring for battery minerals.
-Then compare them to the environmental devastation caused by the Cadia Gold Mine near Orange, NSW.
-Similar mining techniques would be used on Mt Gilmore (renamed Cobalt Ridge by the mining company) if approved.
-Cadia contamination from 2019 is found in the water, air and residents’ blood, and livestock; caused by dam leakage and dust.
+These ‘what if’ images of Mt Gilmore near the Gorge, show what it might look like, before and after, if mineral mining extraction is approved.
+The after shots show the environmental devastation caused by the Cadia Gold Mine near Orange, NSW.
+Similar mining techniques would be used on Mt Gilmore if approved.
+Notice the similar farmland and surrounds.

-CURRENT EXPLORATION LICENCES HELD here
+CURRENT EXPLORATION LICENCES IN THE CATCHMENT

 Exploration Licences (ELs)